Sustainable interaction design, visual thinking, photographic foundations of HCI, design theory, transdisciplinary design.

 All courses provided by faculty in the Human-Computer Interaction Design track, including the I609 and I709 Advanced Seminars, are open to and welcome students from other tracks and programs.

-A student must successfully complete ninety (90) credit hours of graduate-level course works.
+A student must successfully complete ninety (90) credit hours of graduate-level course-work.
 The specific track requirements are listed below.

 NOTE: A student must take I609 and/or I709.